Warning: Undefined variable $page_feature in

 Prerequisite: PH 232 or PH 262, or permission of instructor

-A critical seminar expanding the conceptual and material use of digital tools for artistic practices.
-Students build workflow fluency between Adobe Lightroom and Adobe Photoshop, develop color management competency, and refine compositing skills.
-The course emphasizes digital output on a variety of materials and substrates, exploring expressive properties of physical media through fine art inkjet prints, experimental inkjet media, and artist book forms.
+This studio course continues to build workflow fluency between Adobe Lightroom and Adobe Photoshop, strengthen color management skills, emphasize best practices for file management, and refine digital composite and montage skills.
+Students will build their digital output skills on a variety of materials and substrates, exploring expressive properties of physical media through smaller and larger format fine art inkjet prints, experimental inkjet media using substrates like fabric and image transfers, and artist book forms.

 Prerequisite PH 201, PH 262 or GD 330